flyingmachine/brave-clojure-web/content/writing-macros.md

 (report (do (Thread/sleep 1000) (+ 1 1)))
 ```

-In this case, we would actually sleep for 2 seconds because
+In this case, you would actually sleep for 2 seconds because
 `(Thread/sleep 1000)` actually gets evaluated twice.
 "Big deal!" your
 inner example critic says.
-Well, if our code did something like
+Well, if your code did something like
 transfer money between bank accounts, this would be a very big deal.
-Here's how we could avoid this problem:
+Here's how you could avoid this problem:

 ```clojure
 (defmacro report